jonsafari/clustercat/README.md

 It is programmed in modern C, with no external libraries.
 A Python wrapper is also provided.

+Word classes are unsupervised part-of-speech tags, requiring no manually-annotated corpus.
+Words are grouped together that share syntactic/semantic similarities.
+They are used in many dozens of applications within natural language processing, machine translation, neural net training, and related fields.

 ## Installation
 ### Linux